aaleino/todoman/README.md

 	cmake --build .

-**when updating the project from GitHub, remember to pull the FTXUI library as well.
-I have implemented some fixes to it.**
+**when updating the project from GitHub, remember to pull the FTXUI library as well.**

 Target environment
 ==================